ElektraInitiative/libelektra/doc/decisions/binary.md

 ## Assumptions

-binary values are a rarely used feature
+byte-array values are a rarely used feature in configuration settings

 ## Considered Alternatives